 Peace and Human Rights

-The U.S. must partner with our neighbors across the globe to maintain national security and peace, fight infectious disease, and tackle injustice.
-We have to keep our commitments and continue to invest in foreign assistance, without which we cannot hope to achieve a more peaceful and prosperous world.
-And we must always choose diplomacy and engagement over saber-rattling and war.
+The U.S. must partner with our neighbors across the globe to maintain national security and peace, fight infectious disease and tackle injustice.
+We must keep our commitments and continue to invest in foreign assistance, without which we cannot hope to achieve a more peaceful and prosperous world.
+And we must choose diplomacy and engagement over saber-rattling and war.

-We must also fight immigration policies that violate the rights of those seeking safety in our country.
-Policies like separating families and detaining children are an abomination, and we must reunify families while affording people—especially those who have spent years living, working and paying taxes here—a fair, legal path to citizenship.
+We must fight immigration policies that violate the rights of those seeking safety in our country.
+Policies like separating families and detaining children are an abomination, and we must reunify families while affording people—especially those who have spent years living, working and paying taxes here—a path to citizenship.

 Immigrants in our communities also deserve not to be treated as a monolith, but to have their cases heard individually in immigration courts.
 That is why I introduced the bipartisan Deferred Removal for Iraqi Nationals Including Minorities Act to protect Iraqi nationals—including Chaldean Christians—who will face persecution for their religion, ethnicity or ties to America if they are forced back to Iraq against their will.

 I have long opposed the death penalty as a fundamental human rights violation, a position in line with the United Nations and 170 of its member states.
 It is high time for the U.S. to end the practice.
 In the final and traumatic days of Donald Trump’s presidency, he rushed through several executions, overseeing more state-sanctioned deaths than any president in over a century.
 While I’m grateful that we now have a president who opposes this vile policy, there is no reason to leave its use in the future to chance.
 In addition to my categorical opposition to its use, I note that the U.S. and our state governments have implemented capital punishment in a way that put innocent people to death, as well as grossly disproportionate numbers of people of color.
 These facts alone require us to end its use.